WebAssembly/component-model/design/mvp/Explainer.md

-The grammar and validation of URL names allows the embedded URLs to contain any sequence of UTF-8 characters (other than angle brackets, which are used to [delimit the URL]), leaving the well-formedness of the URL to be checked as part of the process of fetching the URL (which can fail for any number of additional reasons beyond validation).
+The grammar and validation of URL names allows the embedded URLs to contain any sequence of UTF-8 characters (other than angle brackets, which are used to [delimit the URL]), leaving the well-formedness of the URL to be checked as part of the process of [parsing] the URL in preparation for [fetching] the URL.
+The [base URL] operand passed to the URL spec's parsing algorithm is determined by the host and may be absent, thereby disallowing relative URLs.
+Thus, the parsing and fetching of a URL import are host-defined operations that happen after the decoding and validation of a component, but before instantiation of that component.

 When a particular implementation is indicated via URL or dependency name, `importname` allows the component to additionally specify a cryptographic hash